BillBrousalis/NXP-UTIL/README.md

 ```
 ./rpi-run
 ```

-or for setting the config on-the-fly, see options with
+for setting the some config options on-the-fly, check out
 ```
 ./rpi-run -h
 ```